UltraEngine/Documentation/CPP_Vec4.md

 # Vec4 #
-This structure describes a four-dimensional vector.
+This class describes a four-dimensional vector or an RGBA color.

 ## Members ##
 - float **x**, **r**